rjz/code-review-checklist/README.md

 -------------------------------------------

   - [ ] implement the spec
-  - [ ] anticipate and handles failure modes
+  - [ ] anticipate and handle failure modes
   - [ ] avoid (or adequately justifies) obvious performance issues
   - [ ] provide appropriate feedback to the user
   - [ ] expose logs, errors, and other runtime debugging details as needed